Indus (constellation)

 Indus is a constellation in the southern sky first professionally surveyed by Europeans in the 1590s and mapped on a globe by Petrus Plancius by early 1598.
 It was included on a plate illustrating southern constellations in Bayer's sky atlas Uranometria in 1603.
-It lies well south of the Tropic of Capricorn but its triangular shape can be seen for most of the year from the Equator.
+It lies well south of the Tropic of Capricorn, but its triangular shape can be seen for most of the year from the Equator.
 It is elongated from north to south and has a complex boundary.
-The English translation of its name is generally given as the Indian, though it is unclear which indigenous people the constellation was originally supposed to represent.
+The English translation of its name is given as the Indian, apparently representing an inhabitant of Madgascar or the East Indies.

 Features

 The constellation Indus as it can be seen by the naked eye.

+The constellation Indus showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Indus lacks stars among the sky's brightest 100 stars in apparent magnitude.
 Its brightest stars are two of third magnitude and three of fourth magnitude.

-Bright stars
+Stars

+Lacaille gave 18 stars Bayer designations Alpha through Rho in 1756, but omitted Xi, and labelled two stars as Kappa and Lambda.
+Lambda Indi (Lambda^{1} and Lambda^{2}) were included in Pavo and the designations are no longer used.
+In 1879, Benjamin Gould renamed Nu Indi as Nu Microscopii as it turns out that it was situated into Microscopium and renamed as such, though today's Nu Indi now refers to HD 211988.

 Alpha Indi, its brightest, is an orange giant of magnitude 3.1, 101 light-years away.
 Beta Indi is an orange giant of magnitude 3.7, 600 light-years distant.
 Delta Indi is a white star of magnitude 4.4, 185 light-years from Earth.
 The three form a near-perfect right-angled triangle, such that Beta marks the right angle and is in the south-east.

 Epsilon Indi is one of the closest stars to Earth, approximately 11.8 light years away.
 It is an orange dwarf of magnitude 4.7, meaning that the yellow dwarf Sun is slightly hotter and larger.
 The system has been discovered to contain a pair of binary brown dwarfs, and has long been a prime candidate in SETI studies.
 This star has the third-highest proper motion of all visible to the unaided eye, as ranks behind Groombridge 1830 and 61 Cygni, and the ninth-highest overall.
 This will move the star into Tucana around 2640.
 It figures directly between Alpha and Beta.

 Indus is home to one bright binary star.
 Theta Indi is a binary star divisible in small amateur telescopes, 97 light-years from Earth.
 Its primary is a white star of magnitude 4.5 and its secondary is a white star of magnitude 7.0.
 It figures close to the hypotenuse of the right-angled triangle of Alpha, Beta and Delta, the three brightest stars of Indus.